icsergoltd/home-grown-tomatoes/src/content/blog/why-are-my-tomato-leaves-turning-yellow.md

 For garden beds, improve drainage with organic matter and avoid planting tomatoes in low, waterlogged areas.

 Healthy roots are the secret engine of a healthy tomato plant.

+For a full container setup, including pot size, compost, drainage, and support, read our beginner guide on [how to grow tomatoes in pots](/blog/grow-tomatoes-in-pots).

 ---